OSGeo/PROJ/docs/source/contributing.rst

 ~~~~~~~~~~~~~~~~~~

 -  Push your changes to a topic branch in your fork of the repository.
--  Submit a pull request to the PROJ.4 repository in the OSGeo
+-  Submit a pull request to the PROJ repository in the OSGeo
    organization.
 -  If your pull request fixes/references an issue, include that issue
    number in the pull request.
 For example: